containers/image/README.md

 `skopeo` is a command line utility which is able to _inspect_ an image from a remote Docker registry.
 By _inspect_ I mean it just fetches the image's manifest and it is able to show you a `docker inspect`-like json output.
-This tool, in constrast to `docker inspect`, helps you gather useful information about an image before pulling it (and use disk space).
+This tool, in constrast to `docker inspect`, helps you gather useful information about an image before pulling it (and use disk space) - e.g. - which tags are available for the given image? which labels the image has?

 Example:
 ```sh